This topic takes on average 75 minutes to read.

 Other lipids or lipid-derived molecules which are important in biological systems include:

 For years the scientific evidence suggested saturated fats in the diet increased the risk of coronary heart disease.
-A recent massive study throws doubt on this.
+More recently, scientists have thrown doubt on this.

 Investigate this using a variety of sources (for example the internet, scientific journals or interviews with experts if you can).
-Then write two articles on the topic, one for a red-top newspaper and one to be published in New Scientist magazine.
-Consider the different audiences for each type of publication.
+Then write two articles in different styles: